 Contender Bicycles has focused on strong relationships with our customers, our community and within the cycling industry.
 Ryan’s knowledge of the bike industry and enthusiasm for cycling has helped build a team of employees that are critical in helping Contender Bicycles set the standard for service, expertise and selection.

 Ryan brings to the shop over twenty years of experience in the bicycle industry.
 Born and raised in Salt Lake City, Ryan started racing and working in the industry at the age of sixteen.
 As a cyclist, he competed as a top regional rider with success on a national level both as a rider and a manager.
 Ryan helped develop and managed the most successful team to have ever come out of Utah.
 What started as a team of up-and-coming local riders turned into a launching pad for several top American professionals including David Zabriskie.
 With an honors degree in business marketing from the University of Utah and almost a lifetime of experience in the bicycle industry, Ryan has built Contender Bicycles into what it is today.
-He and Alison enjoy spending time with Penny and Ernie, their mutts, who are often seen strutting around the shop.
+He and Alison enjoy spending time with their twin girls, Dylan and Hannah, and Penny and Ernie, their canine companions.

 ROAD: TIME SKYLON AKTIV